svenssonjoel/svenssonjoel.github.com/pages/src/lispbm_evaluation_function/index.md

 possible without ever-growing memory consumption.

-2. At any point where heap space is allocated it must be possible to pause the computation, perform gc, and then pick up execution again where the computation was paused.
+2. At any point where heap space is allocated it must be possible to pause the computation, perform *garbage collection* (gc), and then pick up execution again where the computation was paused.

 3. Evaluation should be correct in relation to environments (such that the body of a let is evaluated in an environment extended with the